AranzaArmas/Upload-DataBases-to-Python/README.md

 # Upload-DataBases
-Upload databases of different formats to Python
+This script shows how to upload databases of different formats to Python